[CII] Emission in a Self-Regulated Interstellar Medium: Time Variation

 \section{Time Variation}

 In this section we examine the time variation of molecular gas content, star formation rate (SFR), and [CII] emission.
 The top panel of Figure \ref{fig: time dependence} shows the time dependence of SFR, H$_2$ column density, and [CII] emission, averaged over the entire box at each time step.
 All three quantities peak at similar times, with SFR falling more dramatically.
 This is qualitatively understood by a cycle of cloud gravitational collapse followed by stellar feedback, as is demonstrated in Figure \ref{fig: Z=1 snapshots}.
 The gravitational collapse leads to an enhancement of both density and effective shielding column of the gas.
 This in turn increases the H$_2$ formation rate and lowers the FUV intensity, leading to high H$_2$ column densities.
 The density enhancement also increases the [CII] intensity, due to an increased excitation of the upper energy level.
 The SFR rises as more gas cools and compresses to pass our SF threshold.
 The rise in SFR triggers photoionization feedback which affects nearby gas.
-This causes an increase in gas temperature, photodissociation of H$_2$ and CO, and photoionization of C. This leads to a drop in H$_2$ abundance, as well as a short-lived increase in [CII] intensity due to the increased temperature and electron fraction in the HII region, followed by dispersal of the dense gas by SN feedback, which lowers the [CII] intensity.
+This causes an increase in gas temperature, photodissociation of H$_2$ and CO, and photoionization of C. This leads to a drop in H$_2$ abundance, as well as a short-lived increase in [CII] intensity due to the increased temperature and electron fraction in the HII region, followed by dispersal of the dense gas by SN feedback, which lowers the [CII] intensity. {The effect that the different stellar feedback mechanisms have on [CII] emission have been investigated in different contexts \citep[see, e.g.,][]{Vallini2017}, whereas in this work our sparse time sampling (relative to idealized or analytic models) does not allow for the distinction between the role of SNe and photoionization feedback in setting the time scales for variation in [CII] emissivity.}